cskylab/cskylab/tpl/k8s-miniostalone/README.md

 A record file in configuration management `./buckets` folder will be created for each bucket in the form `bucket_name.config`.

 Additionally, a source environment file for MinIO bucket access and restic operations will be created in the form `source-bucket_name.sh`.
-This file can be used for restic backups operations with the script `csrestic-minio.sh`.
-It can be sourced also from a management console to initialize the variables needed to access bucket through MinIO client `mc` and restic repository through restic commands.
+This file can be used from a management console to initialize the variables needed to access bucket through MinIO client `mc` and restic repository through restic commands.

 #### Create bucket, users and policies